-Grenfell Tower: Corporate manslaughter considered by police - BBC News
+Corporate manslaughter warning over Grenfell

 Police investigating the Grenfell Tower fire say they have "reasonable grounds" to suspect that corporate manslaughter offences may have been committed.

-The council and tenant management organisation which ran the London tower block have both been told there are grounds to suspect they may have committed the offence.
+It means senior executives from the council and the tenant management organisation that ran the block are likely to be interviewed under caution.

-It emerged in a letter from the Met Police to residents of the block.
+A letter from the Met Police to residents said officers had "seized a huge amount of material".

 At least 80 people died in the fire in North Kensington on 14 June.